 STEPS FOR THE PREVENTION OF MODERN SLAVERY

-aim to build long lasting business relationships with reputable suppliers, contractors and sub contractors
+(ii) aim to build long lasting business relationships with reputable suppliers, contractors and sub-contractors

-where appropriate, as informed by our risk assessment, seek to introduce supplier pre-screening (for example as part of our tender process) and self—reporting for our suppliers on safeguarding controls;
+(iv) where appropriate, as informed by our risk assessment, seek to introduce supplier prescreening (for example as part of our tender process) and self—reporting for our suppliers on safeguarding controls;

-5. Establish an appropriate reporting system to encourage reporting of concerns and ensure the protection of whistleblowers in line with the Company Whistleblowing policy and procedure.
-For the avoidance of doubt, the Company Whistleblowing policy will be amended to cover concerns of Modern Slavery and/or Human Trafficking.
+(i) Establish an appropriate reporting system to encourage reporting of concerns and ensure the protection of whistleblowers in line with the Company Whistleblowing policy and procedure.
+For the avoidance of doubt, the Company Whistleblowing policy has been amended to cover concerns of Modern Slavery and/or Human Trafficking.

 RESPONSIBILITY FOR THE POLICY

-work collaboratively to establish long term partnerships with reputable, tried and tested suppliers for the group irrespective of location etc
+c) work collaboratively to establish long term partnerships with reputable, tried and tested suppliers for the group irrespective of location etc.